dotnet/csharpstandard/standard/lexical-structure.md

 > *Example*: The example
 > ```csharp
 > // Hello, world program
-> //     This program writes “hello, world” to the console
+> //     This program writes "hello, world" to the console
 > //
 > class Hello // any name will do for this class
 > {